Health experts warn that taking too many antibiotics can do more harm than good. Just look at the increase in antibiotic-resistant “superbugs.”

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 That’s why more dermatologists are trying to crack down on the long-term use of oral antibiotics for acne.
-Joan Tamburro, DO, a pediatric dermatologist at Cleveland Clinic, says it’s not uncommon to see teens popping antibiotic pills for six months or longer.
+Dermatologist Amy Kassouf, MD, says it’s not uncommon to see teens taking antibiotic pills for six months or longer.

 “We need to stop that,” she says.
 “Today, common belief is you shouldn’t take oral antibiotics for more than two or three months in a row.”

 Antibiotics alone are not enough to treat acne.
 Acne is a complex condition involving four factors:

 - Clogged pores.
 Hair follicles fill with oil, bacteria and dead skin cells.
 This is when whiteheads or blackheads form.

 - Oil production.
 Usually during puberty, an increase in hormones causes glands to secrete more oil.

 - Bacterial growth.
 Bacteria live on your skin all the time, but an increase in oil causes them to multiply.

 - Inflammation.
 The increase in bacteria causes inflammation.
 Acne can go deeper into your skin and grow into bigger nodules and cysts.